Decicus/DecAPI/readme.md

 - [Composer](https://getcomposer.org/)

 ## Setup
-**I only recommend setting this up for development reasons;**
+**I only recommend setting this up for development purposes.**
 - Rename `.env.example` to `.env` and fill in the information.
 Primarly the database and Twitch information.
     - You can create a Twitch application here: https://www.twitch.tv/settings/connections.
-The redirect URL has to be `http://your.url/auth/twitch` and needs to be set the same under `TWITCH_REDIRECT_URI` in the `.env` file.
+The redirect URL has to be `http://your.url/auth/twitch/callback` and `TWITCH_REDIRECT_URI` in the `.env` file has to be set to the same URL.
 - Run `composer install` in the project directory.
 - Run `php artisan migrate` from the command line in the base project directory.
 - Point your web server to the `/public` directory of the repo.